FloridaPlayers/Documents/Constitution.md

 C.  Tousetheaterasatooltospreadimportantideasandmessagesthroughoutthecommunity.

-Section 7- Appeals In the event that a decision made by any committees is contradictory to this Constitution any Florida Players member may move to appeal that decision at any Florida Players meeting.
+Section 7- AppealsIn the event that a decision made by any committees is contradictory to this Constitution any Florida Players member may move to appeal that decision at any Florida Players meeting.
 A two-thirds (2/3) vote of the total voting Membership present shall be